David M. Grossnickle

 Evolutionary biology - Vertebrate paleontology - Functional morphology - Mammalogy

-I'm a PhD candidate in the Committee on Evolutionary Biology at the University of Chicago, studying in the labs of Zhe-Xi Luo and Kenneth Angielczyk.
-I'm also a fellow and research associate at the Field Museum of Natural History in Chicago.
-Prior to starting at the University of Chicago, I obtained a master's degree from Indiana University and a bachelor's degree from DePauw University.
+I'm an NSF postdoctoral fellow at the University of Washington, working in Greg Wilson's lab.
+I recently obtained my PhD through the Committee on Evolutionary Biology at the University of Chicago, studying in the labs of Zhe-Xi Luo and Kenneth Angielczyk.
+I'm a former fellow at the Field Museum of Natural History in Chicago, which is where I collected much of my data for my dissertation.

 Teaching & Outreach

 Prior to entering graduate school, I taught biology for four years at Wawasee High School in Indiana.
-I hope to continue to teach, and therefore education remains a central focus as I pursue a career in academia.
+And recently I taught a paleontology field methods course through the University of Washington.
+I hope to continue to teach, and therefore pedagogy remains a central focus as I pursue a career in academia.

 The top banner image is from east central Montana, summer 2015.
 I took the photo while assisting paleontologists from the University of Washington (led by Greg Wilson).
 Our campsite was especially busy because 30 teachers from had joined us for the DIG Field School.
 The lake is the Fort Peck Reservoir.